PedroMagar/MISA-I/README.md

 |110 0 0000|RERO        |Restore Operation Mode Registers        |
 |100 0 0000|RST         |Reset                                   |

-### Development: Current missing
+### Development:
 Currently there is a feeling of missing some functionalities, like:
-- Become a true MISC architecture: Currently the instruction structure are much more RISC like, and some instructions can even been said to be CISC, changing CPU behavior is something to be debated as if already existing instructions will count as new one, here are the main corrupt:
+- Become a true MISC architecture: Currently the instruction structure are much more RISC like, and some instructions can even been said to be CISC, here are the main culprits:
 	- LI: will read the next instruction (8-bit data mode) or even next two instructions (16-bit data mode) as immediate value to store on register, it's not complex, but can be argued to have a variable length instruction size, even so this instruction is here to stay, cause as 8-bit do not let left much space for an immediate, without it generating an address to read or store a value would became painfully taxing on the runtime.
+	- Changing CPU behavior is something to be debated, as if already existing instructions will have a different behavior some may count then as new instructions, or as a complex instruction, or both, this would lead to a violation of philosophy, none less this one is also here to stay, the opcode saved and flexibility added is what gives hope of this ISA been competitive.
 	- RER & RERO: They are great for preemptive multitasking, based on XJ from CDC 7600, this function would work perfectly to store the current task when an interrupt is detected or when the OS is doing a context switch, as the architecture doesn't have a JI (Jump Immediate) instruction, it would be impossible to restore all the register when returning to the process because the last register to be restored would have to contain the PC address of when the execution was stopped, this would imply to define in at high level a "throw away" register that would only be usable when interruption is set off.
 	- Protected Memory: MISC abolishes MMU, even so I believe it's important to have a way to protect itself from malicious users.
 I'm still studying how to do it, for now I'm looking at RA (Relative Address) and FL (Field Length) of CDC Architecture.
 	- SOLUTIONS: RER/RERO, Protected Memory, Fence and others non essentials behavior probably will be defined as non-obligatory or even postergated to MISA-II, in this way, MISA-I can be kept clean and MISC conformant if desirable (usability will take priority over philosophy).